NorseJedi/obsidian-rpg-player-notes/README.md

 * `Compendium/People/NPCs#Nobles#` will create an H2 header in the `Compendium/People/NPCs` note under the `Nobles` H1 header.

 ### But... why?
-I like making notes when I play, primarily to make it easier to remember what happened on previous sessions and to assist in the infamous recap that most sessions begin with.
+I like making notes when I play, primarily to make it easier to remember what happened in previous sessions and to help with the infamous recap that most sessions begin with.
 As campaigns go on, there are a lot of things that appear and reappear in these notes, be it people, events, places, etc. and making separate notes for these and linking to them makes it so much easier to keep track.
-Personally I like to have a dedicated vault for these kinds of notes rather than separate vaults for each campaign.
+Personally, I like to have a dedicated vault for these kinds of notes rather than separate vaults for each campaign.
 My vault structure looks something like this:
 ```
 Vault Root
 ├── Dark Sun 2E